Kezxia/Logging-and-Monitoring/README.md

 2. Refresh and you can see that the user has been created.<br>
 3. Login once with the dummy_user credentials to generate signin logs (incognito window).<br>
 4. Assign dummy_user the Role of Global Administrator.<br>
+    a.
+Select the dummy_user → select Assigned roles → select Add assignments → type global in search bar → select Global Administrator → select Add → refresh to see assigned role.<br>
 5. Delete dummy_user.<br>
+    a.
+Delete the dummy_user to generate another audit log → select Overview and delete the user.<br>
 </details>

 <details>